21 Low-Cholesterol Snacks for a Heart-Healthy Diet

 Black Bean Salsa

 Another fiber powerhouse food to add to your snack routine is black beans.
 They’re rich in soluble fiber to lower cholesterol and take a long time for your body to digest.
 This means that they’ll keep you full, which can be helpful for weight loss as well.
 If you need a yummy afternoon snack at work, pack a small glass container of black bean salsa with baked whole-grain chips.
 One serving of this version has just 70 calories and 0 cholesterol.
-Here are some more tips for lowering your cholesterol.

 This convenient grab-and-go snack combines heart-healthy foods like almonds and rice flour to satisfy your hunger and lower bad cholesterol.
 Each Kind bar contains 180 calories, 2 grams of fiber and 3 grams of protein.
 Enjoy one on its own or break it up over a cup of fat-free Greek yogurt.